Humanitarian work in Syria

 But Syria is not 100 people.
 It's 17 million.

-The British Red Cross has been there for people in Syria since the start of the crisis ten years ago.
+The British Red Cross has been there for people in Syria since the start of the crisis eleven years ago.
 We are still supporting Syrians today, and we will continue to be there for as long as we’re needed.

 How is the British Red Cross helping Syrian people?